Dear writer and small business owner,

 Blogging Made Easy, Fun, & Productive

-Of course, you can continue to wish you had time and drag yourself to your computer here and there, or even get someone else to write your blogs for you (at $125-$200 for a 500-word blog)–
+Now, you can continue to wish you had time and drag yourself to your computer here and there, or even get someone else to write your blogs for you (at $250-$400 for a 500-word blog)–

-Or you can get empowered with valuable tools and skills, a whole new way of thinking, and a year’s worth of material that will ramp up your visibility, audience rapport, and sales for tax-deductible investment of $79.
+Or you can get empowered with valuable tools and skills, a whole new way of thinking, and a year’s worth of material that will ramp up your visibility, audience rapport, and sales (plus, the investment in the course is tax-deductible).